axawzh/TextCleaner/README.md

 # TextCleaner
-Text Cleaner for raw text
+Text Cleaner for raw text.
+Can be integrated into the pdf-client to process raw text obtained from the pdf-server and post the output back.

+To execute the cleaner with local text files, run `main.py`.

+To execute the cleaner with server, set your server account in `config.json`, and run `postBook.py`.

 config.json file is not included under this repo.
 Please use your own username and password in order to access the server.

+The pdf-client is available [here] (https://github.com/nathanielove/pdf-client).

+The pdf-server is available [here] (https://github.com/nathanielove/pdf-server).

 ## Input/Output files
-demofile.txt: a sample input used for testing the functions of the cleaner. demooutput.txt: the output of the cleaner. correcteddemotext.txt: the ground truth manually processed from the demofile.txt, used to ckeck the correctness of the output of the cleaner. checktruth.txt: a file compares the code output with the ground truth in parallel.
+`demofile.txt`: a sample input used for testing the functions of the cleaner.

+`demooutput.txt`: the output of the cleaner.

+`correcteddemotext.txt`: the ground truth manually processed from the demofile.txt, used to ckeck the correctness of the output of the cleaner.

+`checktruth.txt`: a file compares the code output with the ground truth in parallel.

-demodebug: shows the changes in input text during different stages of the pipeline, used to check if each stage functions correctly.
+`demodebug.txt`: shows the changes in input text during different stages of the pipeline, used to check if each stage functions correctly.

 ## `Clean` class
 ###The `method` list
 You can change the stages of the pipelines here.
 Add function name into the list to add this function into the pipeline.

 Change the order of the function to change the order of the stages.

 ###The `clean` method